 Your KAR deposit has to include these three elements:

-- copies of the publications that form the basis of the award - see part 4 of the regulations
+- a record in KAR for each of the publications that form the basis of the award - see part 4 of the regulations

 - the summary or supporting statement you had to create for the PhD - see part 6 of the regulations

 In KAR, each publication record will link to the thesis record and vice versa.
 See an example record in KAR.